iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 ### Bandits with generalization

-The classic casino "slot-machine" example is particularly simple because we know that each slot machine either returns one or zero with *independent* outcomes.
+In the classic formulation, each slot machine is *independent* of every other.
-If we want to learn about the casino then at the very least we will need to try every arm once since *sampling one arm doesn't tell us anything about any other arm*.
+Since sampling one arm tells us nothing about any other arm, we will need to try every arm at least once.

-However, this also severely limits the practical use of such algorithms.
+This severely limits the practical use of such algorithms.
-Imagine if your doctor had to re-learn basic anatomy for every single patient they encountered... nobody would survive!
+Imagine doctors had to re-learn basic anatomy for every single patient they encountered... nobody would survive!
-Even though every individual is distinct (and may benefit from personalized care) it is crucial that we can share information across similar patients.
+Even though every individual is distinct (and may benefit from personalized care), it is crucial to share information across similar patients.

 >For efficient learning on large problems we need to generalize between similar experiences.